teemulin/HH_mobiiliohjelmointi/Weather_app/README.md

 # Weather App

-This is to test if I can show another readme inside this folder as I have no idea
+This is a placeholder for README file inside this app folder